mauranmango/mauranmango/README.md

 # 💫 About Me:
 Motivated and hard-working Python Developer with experience in designing, debugging and troubleshooting applications using Flask and Python coding languages.
-Able to implement REST APIs and performing Web Scraping using Flask libraries Selenium and BeautifulSoup.
+Able to implement REST APIs and performing Web Scraping using Python libraries Selenium and BeautifulSoup.
 Hoping my development skills will help various industries.

 ## 🌐 Socials: